 Organisational culture

-• Employees in Spain are among the least likely of the 16 surveyed countries to find each of the eight ethically questionable practices outlined to be acceptable.
+• Employees in Spain are among the least likely of the 16 surveyed countries to find each of eight ethically questionable practices outlined on p9 of the global report to be acceptable.
 They are less likely than the global average to find each of the eight ethically questionable practices acceptable (16% vs 20% global average).

 • Around one in six employees in Spain feel pressured to compromise on ethical standards of behaviour (17%) – a slight increase on 2021 when around one in seven employees said so (15%).
 In 2024, 15% of employees globally said that they felt pressured.
 Around one in three employees in Spain who have felt pressured to compromise on ethical standards say that following their boss’s orders (35%) is the main source of pressure.
 Notably, around one in four employees in Spain point to time pressure / unrealistic deadlines (28%) and being asked to take shortcuts (28%) as other main sources.